 Other Ways To Tell If A Gun Is On Safe

 Yet another way to tell if the safety is engaged is by observing the hammer on the pistol.
 Not all pistols will do this, but the above animation illustrates the position change of the hammer on the PK380 when the safety is engaged or not.
 Sometimes when the safety is engaged, the hammer position will seat a greater distance away from the firing pin, as opposed to making direct contact.
 The hammer position shift can be subtle and not apparent unless you are actively looking to see if the safety is on or off.

 Not every handgun has an external safety.
 Glocks for instance have “passive” safeties that engage without active input from the user.
 These include the “trigger, firing pin, and drop safeties” outlined here.
 Unfortunately, I am not aware of any way to discern if these safeties are engaged for these types of guns.

 All of these methodologies for determining whether the safety is on or off are secondary measures to the manufacturers instructions.
 ALWAYS, always, always consult your guns owners manual for details.
-If you find yourself relying on these methods to find out if the gun is on safe, ensure you follow the primary gun safety rules.
+The above illustrates consistencies I’ve found are not to be used in lieu of manufacturer instruction.
+Additionally, ensure you follow the primary gun safety rules.
 Do you have any comments or clarifications?
 Do any of these tests not work with your handgun?
 Please leave a comment below for others.